joblib/joblib/doc/memory.rst

 .. currentmodule:: joblib.memory

-Usecase
+Use case
 --------

-The `Memory` class defines a context for lazy evaluation of function, by storing the results to the disk, and not rerunning the function twice for the same arguments.
+The `Memory` class defines a context for lazy evaluation of function, by putting the results in a store, by default using a disk, and not re-running the function twice for the same arguments.

 ..
  Commented out in favor of briefness